What to Do if You Are in a Car Accident: Gather Information

 5. Police Information

-The names, departments, and badge numbers of the officers responding to the scene and to whom the accident reports are made out are useful in part because remembering where you filed your report opens access to other useful information, and in part because a police officer naturally carries more clout than another witness.
+The names, departments, and badge numbers of the officers responding to the scene and to whom the accident reports are made out are useful in part because remembering where you filed your report opens access to other useful information, and in part, because a police officer naturally carries more clout than another witness.
 This is someone with whom you want to keep in touch.

 6. The Exact Location of the Accident

 If you have taken photographs of the accident scene, it is unlikely that you can forget where it took place.
-However, you will not be the only one analyzing the area and should make detailed note of the street(s) and landmarks at which key events of the accident occurred.
+However, you will not be the only one analyzing the area and should make detailed notes of the street(s) and landmarks at which key events of the accident occurred.

 7. The Make and Model of Each Vehicle

-If you are reading this because you have recently been in a car accident then you should contact the The Utah Car Crash Attorneys.
+If you are reading this because you have recently been in a car accident then you should contact The Utah Car Crash Attorneys.
 Get the legal guidance you need.